PacktPublishing/Getting-Started-with-V-Programming/Chapter11/README.md

-# 11 Channels
+# 11 Channels: An advanced concurrency pattern in V

-Code reference for Chapter 11 *Channels* from the book *Getting Started with V Programming*, published by Packt
+Code reference for Chapter 11 *Channels: An advanced concurrency pattern* from the book *Getting Started with V Programming*, published by Packt

 ## Author